dchege711/study_buddy/readme.md

 :soon: Client-side username verification and validation for new users.

-:white_check_mark: Implement logic for ~~deleting a card~~ moving a card to the trash.
+:white_check_mark: Implement logic for ~~deleting a card~~ moving a card to the trash and undoing it within 10 seconds.
 Learned that I should [never use a warning when I meant undo](http://alistapart.com/article/neveruseawarning).

 :soon: Implement logic for recovering cards from the trash.